 \item The polarizations of the electric field induced by the geomagnetic ($\hat{g}$) and Askaryan ($\hat{a}$) emission mechanisms are linear and follow the expected theoretical predictions (see Section~\ref{sec:groundpattern} and Fig.~\ref{fig:geoscheme-ask-geo-B-axis}):

-with $\hat r$ a radial unit vector that points from the antenna position to the shower axis and is perpendicular to it, i.e. $\hat r$ is on the transverse shower plane (perpendicular to the shower direction) that contains the antenna position.
+where $\hat r$ is a radial unit vector that points from the antenna position to the shower axis and is perpendicular to it, i.e. $\hat r$ is on the transverse shower plane (perpendicular to the shower direction) that contains the antenna position.

 \item The amplitude of the electric field induced by each emission mechanism separately is circularly symmetric in the transverse plane of the shower, i.e. it depends only on distance to the shower axis.
 Equivalently, the amplitude of the field on the ground for each mechanism is constant along ellipses similar to the elliptical Cherenkov ring (see Section~\ref{sec:ring} and Fig.~\ref{fig:ellipse}).